opensearch-project/documentation-website/_about/breaking-changes.md

 ### Add OpenSearch Notifications plugins

 In OpenSearch 2.0, the Alerting plugin is now integrated with new plugins for Notifications.
 If you want to continue to use the notification action in the Alerting plugin, install the new backend plugins `notifications-core` and `notifications`.
 If you want to manage notifications in OpenSearch Dashboards, use the new `notificationsDashboards` plugin.
-For more information, see [Questions about destinations]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors#questions-about-destinations) on the Monitors page.

 ### Drop support for JDK 8